13 Best State & National Parks in Washington

 Address: 39000 State Route 706 E, Ashford, Washington

-2 Olympic National Park
+2. Olympic National Park

 Address: 3002 Mt.
 Angeles Road, Port Angeles, Washington

-3 North Cascades National Park
+3. North Cascades National Park

 The rugged nature of North Cascades National Park makes many of the scenic vistas and attractions a little harder to access.
-The hard work of multi-day hiking or ferry-boat riding into North Cascades National Park is worth the effort, however, and within its boundaries lies some of the most dramatic mountain scenery many will ever see in their lifetime.
+The hard work of multi-day hiking or ferry-boat riding into North Cascades National Park is worth the effort, and within its boundaries lies some of the most dramatic mountain scenery many will see in their lifetime.

 For a family-friendly hike, the paved quarter-mile Washington Pass Overlook Trail provides amazing views of Liberty Bell Mountain not far from the highway, and the popular, 7.2-mile Maple Pass Loop provides different challenges and views throughout the year, including golden larch trees in the fall and blossoming wildflowers in the summer.

 Address: 810 State Route 20, Sedro-Woolley, Washington

-4 Deception Pass State Park
+4. Deception Pass State Park

-While the history of the park and the CCC is interesting, it's the wide range of recreational activities and scenery that really draws a crowd throughout the year.
-The park spans the Puget Sound shoreline as well as Pacific Northwest inland landscapes.
+Things to Do: While the history of the park and the CCC is interesting, the wide range of recreational activities really draws a crowd throughout the year.
+The park contains a rugged shoreline, as well as stunning inland landscapes.
 Fishing is popular at Cranberry Lake, and boat ramps are available at Cornet Bay.
-Many tourists have also been known to spend hours exploring the tidepools at Rosario Beach.
+Many tourists have also been known to spend hours exploring the tide pools at Rosario Beach.

 Address: 41229 WA-20, Oak Harbor, Washington

-5 Editor's Pick Lake Wenatchee State Park
+5. Lake Wenatchee State Park

 Address: 21588 SR 207, Leavenworth, Washington